stuerp/foo_midi/README.md

 - v2.19.0.0-alpha7, 2025-xx-xx
   - Improved: ADL player uses LibADLMIDI 1.6.0 and 64-bit floating-point samples.
   - Improved: OPN player uses LibOPNMIDI 1.6.0 and 64-bit floating-point samples.
+  - Improved: Added setting to reverse the stereo channels of the mt32emu player (default is on).
-  - Fixed: MT-32 player reversed the left and the right channels in the output.
+  - Fixed: The mt32emu player reversed the left and the right channels in the output.

 - You can read the full history [here](docs/History.md).